UniteUp!: Media

-The series was announced during the Aniplex Online Fest 2022 event on September 24, 2022 and was produced by CloverWorks.
-The anime is directed by Shinichiro Ushijima, with Rino Yamazaki overseeing series scripts, Majiro designing the characters and serving as chief animation director alongside Asami Komatsu and Yurie Hama, and Yuki Hayashi composing the music.
-It ran from January 7 to April 15, 2023, on Tokyo MX and other networks.

-On January 21, it was announced that episode 4 would be delayed to February 11 due to the COVID-19 pandemic.
+The anime was announced during the Aniplex Online Fest 2022 event on September 24, 2022, and produced by CloverWorks.
+It is directed by Shinichiro Ushijima, with Rino Yamazaki overseeing series scripts, Majiro designing the characters and serving as chief animation director alongside Asami Komatsu and Yurie Hama, as well as Yuki Hayashi composing the music.
+The anime aired from January 7 to April 15, 2023, on Tokyo MX and other networks.
+On January 21, it was announced that Episode 4 would be delayed until February 11 due to the COVID-19 pandemic.

 On July 30, 2023, a second season was announced.
-The second season, titled UniteUp! -Uni:Birth-, aired from January 11 to April 5, 2025.
+Titled UniteUp!
+Uni: Birth, it aired from January 11 to April 5, 2025.